emre-us/handwriting-recognition/README.md

 The main aim is to predict the number written based on the darkness of each pixel.
 This is a classification problem and considers kNN and Random Forest approaches.

+It uses the following packages:

+dslabs for the MNIST data
+tidyverse for tidy data
+dplyr for data wrangling
+ggplot2 for visualisations
+caret for machine learning, for resampling and model training, including kNN randomForest for carrying out random forest

 The MNIST data is provided by the dslabs package.
 You can find more info on its online documentation here:  http://yann.lecun.com/exdb/mnist/

 This is a project from HarvardX Data Science programme.
 For more information see www.edx.org and the book Introduction to Data Science: Data Analysis and Prediction Algorithms with R by Raafael A Irizarry (https://rafalab.github.io/dsbook/)